HTTPArchive/almanac.httparchive.org/src/content/en/2020/fonts.md

   )
 }}

 The single top country is South Korea, which is not all that surprising given their consistently high internet speeds and low latency and the fact that Korean (Hangul) fonts are almost an order of magnitude larger than Latin.
 Web font usage in Japan and Chinese-speaking countries is considerably lower, likely because Chinese and Japanese fonts are vastly larger (the median font size being over 100 times larger than the median Latin size).
 This means web font usage in Japan is very low, and usage in China is effectively zero.
-Although [recent developments](https://www.w3.org/TR/2020/NOTE-PFE-evaluation-20201015/) may make web fonts usable in both countries, within a couple of years.
+Although recent developments in [progressive font enhancement](https://www.w3.org/TR/2020/NOTE-PFE-evaluation-20201015/) (about which see more below) may make web fonts usable in both countries, within a couple of years.
+There have been reports that Google Fonts have not been reliably accessible in China, and that might also have been a factor holding back adoption.

 {{ figure_markup(
   image="fonts-web-fonts-usage-top-countries.png",